amberlight303/FirmManager/README.md

 - Logging
 - Meta data & JavaDoc
 - Testing
-- etc.

 ## Installation:

 Create a new schema in PostgreSQL RDBMS.
 Execute initialization SQL code stored in:
-`/src/main/resources/database.sql`.
+`/src/main/resources/database.sql`

 Specify JDBC parameters and root path for storing uploaded files used in the files system in:
-`/src/main/resources/firmmanager.properties`.
+`/src/main/resources/firmmanager.properties`

-The PostgreSQL DB initialization code has inserts with users: admin, user, user1, user2, user3.
+PostgreSQL DB initialization code has inserts with users: admin, user, user1, user2, user3.
 Passwords are the same as usernames.

 ## Screenshots: